greydongilmore/ocr-pdf/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This code snippet will search a given directory for PDF files that are non-searchable and convert them to searchable PDFs (OCR).
+When you obtain manuscript PDF files from online databases, they may not be in a searchable format.
+This means you are unable to highlight and search for text within the PDF.
+This small Python function will recursively search though a directory containing PDF files, determine the PDF files that are non-searchable, and convert to a searchable format.
+Optical Character Recognition (OCR) is a method to enable text recognition within images and documents.
+PDFs contain vector graphics that can contain raster objects (.png, .jpg etc.).
+The OCR process will first rasterize each page of the PDF file then an OCR "layer" is created.

+This python function wraps the command-line program <a href="https://ocrmypdf.readthedocs.io/en/latest/index.html" target="_blank"><strong>OCRmyPDF</strong></a>.

 ### Built With